ilri/cgiar-climate-change-synthesis/README.md

 Items matching the inclusion criteria were retrieved from eight CGIAR institutional repositories.
 This Python-based extract, transform, and load (ETL) pipeline filtered, merged, and normalized the metadata to ensure consistent use of date formats, multi-value separators, and identifiers.
 Naive deduplication was performed using titles and DOIs.
 Items identified to have been included erroneously due to incorrect repository metadata (mislabeled preprints, non-English, etc) were excluded.

-We used Crossref and Unpaywall to fill in gaps for missing metadata such as usage (license) and access rights because this information can be valuable to researchers.
-All other metadata was used as-is from the respective repositories.
+We used Crossref, Unpaywall, and OpenAlex to fill in gaps for missing metadata such as usage (license) and access rights, affiliations, and publishers because this information can be valuable to researchers.
+Minor normalization was performed on affiliations, countries, and publishers, but all other metadata was used as-is from the respective repositories.
 Bibliographic metadata in the CSV output is oriented towards use with the [Rayyan platform](https://www.rayyan.ai/) for systematic literature review.

 See:

-- Orth, Alan; Bosire, Caroline K.; Rabago, Laura; Vaidya, Shrijana; Rajbhandari, Sitashma; Pradhan, Prajal; Mukherji, Aditi, 2024, "A Comprehensive Database of CGIAR Climate-Related Journal Articles (2012–2023)", https://hdl.handle.net/20.500.11766.1/FK2/Z98CZO, MELDATA, V1
+> Orth, Alan; Bosire, Caroline K.; Rabago, Laura; Vaidya, Shrijana; Rajbhandari, Sitashma; Pradhan, Prajal; Mukherji, Aditi, 2024, "A Comprehensive Database of CGIAR Climate-Related Journal Articles (2012–2023)", https://hdl.handle.net/20.500.11766.1/FK2/Z98CZO, MELDATA, V4

 ## Methodology